-- Listen to people when they are talking

-- Respect everyone's opinion

-- Be a good learning partner and work well with others

-- Be kind and compassionate

-- Be honest and always tell the truth

-- Always have a go and persevere

-- Look after our environment
+- Conduct themselves around the school premises in a safe, sensible and respectful manner. - Listen to people when they are talking - Respect everyone's opinion's, ideas and beliefs - Behave in a kind and polite towards all staff and pupils. - Be a good learning partner and work well with others - Be honest and always tell the truth - Always have ago and persevere - Show respect for the school environment.